idaman-id/batara/readme.md

 🚀 Roadmaps
 ---
-To understand more about our progress please see [changelog](https://github.com/idaman-id/batara/blob/master/CHANGELOG.MD)
+To understand more about our progress please see [changelog][changelog-url]

 1. write unit and integration tests
 2. write complete documentation